MacMcIrish/intercom-cli/README.md

 Then call

-  $ node ./intercom-cli.js users sync-interests users.csv --env ENVIRONMENT
+  $ node ./intercom-cli.js user sync-interests users.csv --env ENVIRONMENT

 This will remove old interests from user, prefixed with `Interest: `, and add the interests provided, again prefixed with `Interest: `.